huijing/huijing.github.io/_posts/2019-04-07-using-css-to-make-a-print-banner.md

 ## Using the colour font for pull-up banners

-We managed to get an anonymous angel donor so had the budget to get 2 pull-up banners printed.
-There was a standard sizing, which I can't really remember the exact numbers but the width to height ratio was something like 600mm × 1700mm.
-Anyway, I was wondering how to the get the resolution higher than that of my 2560 × 1600 screen when I realised, there's nothing restricting me to setting sizes to within 100vw.
+We managed to get an anonymous angel donor, and so had the budget to get 2 pull-up banners printed.
+There was a standard sizing, I can’t really remember the exact numbers.
+But the width to height ratio was something like 600mm × 1700mm.

+Anyway, I was wondering how to the get the resolution higher than that of my 2560 × 1600 screen when I realised, there’s nothing restricting me from setting sizes larger than 100vw.

 ```css
 html {